cs3org/OCM-API/IETF-RFC.md

     another OCM Server, based on out-of-band information, federation membership or prior interactions, SHOULD be recorded in an internal registry of trusted servers, that SHOULD be updated over time based on new information.
 The registry SHOULD include the FQDN of the trusted server and the Public Key used for HTTP Signatures.
 It MAY also include additional metadata such as the inviteAcceptDialog URL or supported capabilities.
 * __WAYF Page__ - A Where-Are-You-From page is a discovery service used
   to identify the OCM Server of an Invite Receiver.

-In Appendix D, an object model is presented as a non-normative guide for implementators to understand the relationships between these terms.
+In Appendix D, an object model is presented as a non-normative guide for implementers to understand the relationships between these terms.

 # General Flow